Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

 \subsection{Cones}

 Morphisms $\phi^{(1)}_{UV}$ of degree $1$ are special because they can be used to define a new object $\mathcal{C} (\phi^{(1)}_{UV})$ in analogy to the usual cone construction.\footnote{Usually one considers degree-$0$ morphisms from objects $A$ to $B $ for the cone construction and then shifts it to a degree-$1$ morphism between $A[1]$ and $B$.
-As we do not have a shift operation in our case, we directly work with degree-$1$ morphisms.} \begin{Def} Let $\phi^{(1)}_{UV}$ be a closed morphism of degree~1 between the functors $U$ and $V$.
+As we do not have a shift operation in our case, we directly work with degree-$1$ morphisms.} Physically, this corresponds to turning on an interface field in a configuration of two interfaces to produce a new interface (configuration). \begin{Def} Let $\phi^{(1)}_{UV}$ be a closed morphism of degree~1 between the functors $U$ and $V$.
 We define a $\mathbb{C}$-linear functor $\mathcal{C} (\phi^{(1)}_{UV})$ from $R\fmod$ to $R'\fmod$ by

 and

 and call it the cone of $\phi^{(1)}_{UV}$. \end{Def} One can straightforwardly verify that $\mathcal{C}(\phi^{(1)}_{UV})$ is indeed a functor.
 The functorial property follows from the closure of $\phi^{(1)}_{UV}$: